argrelay/argrelay/docs/user_tutorials/the_problem_argrelay_solves.md

 | `e04a`    |
 | `e04b`    |

-If you want to run `some_warehouse_coomand` against an item, you execute:
+If you want to run `some_warehouse_command` against an item, you execute:

 ```
-some_warehouse_coomand df3a ▋
+some_warehouse_command df3a ▋
 ```

 However, normally, you don't remember `item_id`-s.